javaxhb/Mac-repository/readme.txt

-this is new file for mac os!
+1this is new file for mac os!